 - Skateboarding gears

 The level of precaution you have for tricky rides should, at least, equal or exceed your care when doing casual rides.
-Thus, it is necessary to prepare a complete set of safety gears when dropping in on a skateboard.
+Thus, it is necessary to prepare a complete set of safety gear when dropping in on a skateboard.

 - Skateboard shoes